replicatedhq/replicated-field-labs/labs/lab7-redactors/README.md

 Lab 1.7: Redactors
 =========================================

+Redactors allow end users to promgramatically control which information is included in support bundles and which types of information are excluded.
 In this lab, we'll explore how Redactors work and learn the workflows that end customers can use to review and customize redaction of support bundles.
 We'll study an app that has a container that logs sensitive information, and how to ensure that information is excluded from support bundles.